-In this guide we’ll explain the pros and cons of each benchtop option and give you some direction about which kind may be best for you, depending on your budget and how you use your kitchen.
-Have a browse to find out which material will suit you and your family best – then visit Kitchen Capital WA to learn more about the design process and to get your kitchen renovation underway!
+In this guide, we’ll explain the pros and cons of each benchtop option and give you some direction about which kind may be best for you, depending on your budget and how you use your kitchen.
+Have a browse to find out which material will suit you and your family best – then visit Kitchen Capital to learn more about the design process and to get your kitchen renovation underway!

 Laminate kitchen benchtops are available in different textures.
-They’re moderately resistant to most common problems that occur with heavy use of benchtops, including scratching and heat discolouration; though you’ll need to use chopping boards and heat pads to keep them looking brand-new for longer.
+They’re moderately resistant to most common problems that occur with heavy use of benchtops, including scratching and heat discolouration.
+Though, you’ll need to use chopping boards and heat pads to keep them looking brand-new for longer.

 Stone is possibly the most common benchtop choice – its popularity is due to its strong and sturdy nature and high resistance to wear and tear.
 It’s an incredibly hard material to scratch or to damage with heat, but customers should be aware that chopping boards and heat pads are still necessary to keep stone benchtops in the best condition.

-Stone comes in a broad variety of colour options, from black to pink quartz, and pretty much every natural colour in-between.
+Engineered stone comes in a broad variety of colour options, from black to pink quartz, and pretty much every natural colour in-between.

 Marble is a highly sought-after material for kitchen benchtops, as it looks beautiful and has become very popular in recent years.
 However, customers should be aware of its porous nature – it’s softer and therefore less durable than granite or stone.